waynodiablo/Oystercard/pills/clojure.md

 ### Writing Code in the REPL ###

-We've already seen Clojure code - the `project.clj` file is written in Clojure.
+We have already seen some Clojure code.
+The `project.clj` file itself is pure Clojure.
 Let's open another source file that was created by leiningen: `src/clojure_intro/core.clj`.

 In Light Table, go to `File > Open Folder` and select the project folder you just created.
 You should see something like this: